 Does your organization’s culture reinforce unconscious bias and baggage?

 When organizations do business with clients whose own workplace culture is homogeneous, things hum along just fine.
 However, when companies target more demanding and discerning potential clients, they move outside of their comfort zone.
 In addition, when current clients decide to make uncomfortable changes, they often see homogeneous vendors with a new filter, fine-tuned to detect unconscious bias.

-Then, the canary in the coal mine moment of truth hits us.
+Then, the moment of truth hits us.
 Often, client defection signals that unconscious bias and baggage have sabotaged an organization’s professional innovation capabilities.
 As a result, customers now do business with competitors who are more willing to incorporate a diverse perspective into design, delivery and post-sale customer lifecycle management activities.

 When has unconscious bias and baggage sabotaged your own ability to compete?

 To be fair, unconscious bias is hard-wired into your professional DNA.
 As a result, unconscious bias typically is not readily apparent to individuals.
 In other words, you think what you do and how you behave are normal and acceptable, within your frame of organizational, cultural reference.

 Until and unless you learn otherwise, you continuously reinforce unconscious workplace bias and drag stereotyping baggage into the workplace (your own and your customers’) each day.

 It doesn’t have to remain this way.
 Have I provoked your critical thinking capabilities?
 Good!
 To Do: Here are four questions to chew on, moving forward.

 - Do you work in a biased or limited workplace culture?

 - Has unconscious bias limited your ability for career development?